francois-durand/svvamp/README.rst

 Simulator of Various Voting Algorithms in Manipulating Populations

-* Free software: GNU General Public License version 3
+* Free software: GNU General Public License version 3.
 * Documentation: https://svvamp.readthedocs.org.

 WARNING
 -------

-SVVAMP is currently out of use becaus of a complete reorganization of my github / readthedocs / pypi accounts.
+SVVAMP is currently out of use because of a complete reorganization of my github / readthedocs / pypi accounts.
 Please excuse me!

 It should be available again before February 16th.